 Pear Therapeutics is emerging as a leader in the area of digital therapeutics.
-The company was the first to obtain FDA approval for a novel prescription digital therapeutic that was designed to help patients suffering from substance use disorder.
+The company was the first to obtain FDA approval for a novel digital prescription therapeutic designed to help patients suffering from substance use disorder.

-Last year, Pear Therapeutics obtained FDA’s approval for Somryst, its prescription digital therapeutic for the treatment of chronic Insomnia.
+Last year, Pear Therapeutics obtained FDA approval for Somryst, it is a prescription digital therapeutics for treating chronic Insomnia.

 - Fitbit Health Solutions details out numerous exciting in-flight health initiatives